WilliamMurray-research/WilliamMurray-research/README.md

 ---
 15 months of deep focus about AI/ML, software architectures and systems, before touching a keyboard to build.

-Learning by building small, structured prototypes across different domains.

 | Ideas in pipeline | Research files |
 |:-:|:-:|
 | **150 – 200** | **8,500+** |

+---

+## Purpose

+Learning by building small, structured prototypes across different domains.

+I'm aiming to develop "correct" workflows and documentations, and get a "feel" for different paradigms and languages.
+As always, I am working from first principles; developing my own processes, as opposed to following the herd (which tends to be quite fickle).

 ---